Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

-The deflection ratios both in AWGN and fading channels, normalized by the maximum over $\varphi\in \left[0,90^{\circ}\right]$, are presented in Figure \ref{DefRatioEps}.
-It is observed that the deflection ratio will be bigger if the amplitudes of the I and Q branches are closer to each other, such as the situation when $\varphi=45^{\circ}$.
-This leads to a better reception performance.
-The deflection ratio decreases significantly when the amplitude difference between the two branches is large, e.g. $\varphi=0^{\circ}$, $\varphi=90^{\circ}$.
-Fortunately, the impact of the phase difference is much weaker in fading channel, thanks to the diversity offered by multipath.
-From this point of view, the suboptimal monobit receiver is more suitable in fading channel.
+The deflection ratios in AWGN and multipath channels, for different values of $\varphi\in \left[0,90^{\circ}\right]$, are presented in Figure \ref{DefRatioEps}.
+For dense multipath channels, we use CM1 channel model \cite{chanReport} of UWB, which describes a line-of-sight (LOS) scenario with a distance between transmitter and receiver of less than 4m.
+For sparse multipath case, the CM14 channel model \cite{TG3c} in 60 GHz band is used.
+It is a two-path Saleh-Valenzuela (TSV) model for LOS scenario in residential environment, with antenna beam-widths of Tx-$15^{\circ}$ and Rx-$15^{\circ}$.
+It is observed that the deflection ratio will be larger if the amplitudes of the I and Q branches are closer to each other, such as the situation in AWGN and sparse multipath channels when $\varphi=45^{\circ}$.
+The deflection ratio decreases significantly when the amplitude difference between the two branches is large, e.g. the cases in AWGN and sparse multipath channels when $\varphi=0^{\circ}$ or $\varphi=90^{\circ}$.
+Fortunately, the impact of phase offset is much weaker in dense multipath channels, owing to the diversity offered by multipath and the consequent phase diversity.
+From this point of view, the suboptimal monobit receiver is more suitable for dense multipath channels.